 3) Click the Delete button on the pop-up box to acknowledge that the zone is being permanently deleted, and continue deleting the zone.

-Packages are only required if you are using live rates from carriers.
+Packages are only required if you are setting up parcel service or freight service shipping methods, or using subscription services like ShipStation that pull live rates from carriers.